How do I troubleshoot the “Create-failed” or “Permission denied” error that occurs when I try to restore my ElastiCache cluster from S3?

 The ElastiCache backup file is located in an Amazon S3 bucket in another Region

-The following error message indicates that you're trying to restore an ElastiCache backup that's located in an Amazon S3 bucket within another Region:
+If you try to restore an ElastiCache backup that's located in an Amazon S3 bucket in another Region, then the following error appears:

 "Permission denied to access S3 object.
 Please use the S3 object in the same region."

-1. Make sure that that all the keys are migrated to a single database.
+1. Make sure that all the keys are migrated to a single database.
+For more information, see Migrate on the Redis website.

-Note: If the source database is located on ElastiCache Redis, the migrate command isn't supported.
+Note: If the source database is located on ElastiCache Redis, then the migrate command isn't supported.
+To work around this issue, use other Redis tools such as RIOT.
+For more information, see riot on the Redis website.

 AWS OFFICIAL